MohammadShahin/Provectus-internship-test-task/README.md

 <a name="author"></a>
 ## Author
-Mohammad Shahin, a third year student at Innopolis University.
+Mohammad Shahin, a third-year student at Innopolis University.